Pkpkawe/Pkpkawe/README.md

     <a href="https://github.com/Pkpkawe"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" target="_blank"></a>
 </div>
   <br>
-  <p align="justify">My name is Pietro Kawê, with a nickname recognized as Pkpkawe, I am a computer science student, and I really admire Technology.
-My desire is to be able to delve deeper into all IT content, and acquire a large amount of knowledge.</p>
+  <p align="justify">My name is Pietro Kawê, nicknamed Pkpkawe.
+I am a computer science student and I really admire technology.
+My desire is to be able to delve into all IT content and acquire a great deal of knowledge.
+I am a curious person who is always looking for more information, trying to absorb different types of content to become someone with a lot of wisdom.</p>
+  <p align="justify"></p>
   <hr>
 </div>